sviatoslav-gusev/kvartplata_bot/README.md

 ## Scripts for kvartplata_bot service management

-To build binary refer to documentation at `release_1` branch.
+To download binary or build by yourself refer to documentation at `release_1` branch.

 Scripts mentioned below are located in `service` dir.